jbananak-jfrog/ReadME-ML/docs/JFROG ML/build-models/advanced-build-concepts/index.md

 ## Custom HTTP Status Codes

-It's possible to return a custom HTTP status from the `predict` function.
-Note that, only `4xx` and `5xx` statuses are supported.
+Custom HTTP statuses can be returned from the `predict` function.
+Note that only `4xx` and `5xx` statuses are supported.

-To use the feature, you have to raise a `FrogmlHTTPException` inside the `predict` function.
+To use this feature, you must raise a `FrogmlHTTPException` inside the `predict` function.
 The exception accepts two parameters:

 * HTTP status code (as a number)
-* The message to be returned (string or a dictionary)
+* The message to be returned (a string or a dictionary)

 If the message is a string, it will be returned as a JSON object in this format: `{"message": "YOUR_MESSAGE"}`.
 If it's a dictionary, the JFrog ML platform will return the entire dictionary as a JSON object.

 If an unsupported HTTP status is used, it will be replaced with the status `500` and a `jfrogml_backend_message` will be added to the response body with a message: "Invalid status code.
 Given value: `{status\_code}`.
 Supported: 4xx, 5xx".

-An example server-side code:
+An example of the server-side code:

 ```python
 @frogml.api()